 The grain ranges in colors from dark red to white – That’s what determines their flavor.
 It’s got a grainy, nutty texture (kind of like poppy seeds, but nuttier) that can add a ton of dimension (and nutrition!) to your favorite dishes.
 Darker varieties of the ancient grain have a more hazelnut, earthy flavor (which is definitely not a bad thing in this case), while white varieties have a milder, chestnut-like flavor.

 You can get it in either grain or flour form, and it’s stocked at most health food stores.
 After a brief look around, I couldn’t find a grocery store in my area that carried it, but I imagine places like Whole Foods probably would (any grocery store in the city probably does, too).
 If all else fails, it can be found online.

 It can be boiled, steamed, baked, or raw and is great for making cereal, pancakes, breads, cookies, cakes, snack bars, pies, and more.

 If you’re a vegan, you know just how important (albeit sometimes difficult) it is to get enough protein in your diet.
 Teff may be exactly your answer – Not only does it taste great, but it’s versatility should up your protein levels in no time.

-If you have gluten sensitivities, teff may become your favourite gluten free alternative to flour (and cereal).
-The other great thing about teff is that it’s chalked full of fiber, which is actually pretty hard to find in gluten free grain alternatives.
+If you have gluten sensitivities, teff may become your favorite gluten-free alternative to flour (and cereal).
+The other great thing about teff is that it’s chalked full of fiber, which is actually pretty hard to find in gluten-free grain alternatives.